 - photos and descriptions

 - animal safe paint/marker (spray or paint on your information)

 - grab and go kit with information/photos, phone numbers/alternate phone numbers and any important veterinary or medical /care information

-- alternate place to keep your horse in the event of an emergency
+- pre-determine an alternate location to keep your horse in the event of an emergency

 - kit with halter, feed and water buckets

 - if time and notice allows, evacuate all animals with you